 supply any proprietary components or procure and supply substituted nonproprietary components need for the completion and operation of the Equipment.

+On receipt of notice of termination pursuant to Clause 26.1, Seller shall, unless the notice directs otherwise, immediately discontinue the Works.

 Payment Obligations»